If I Retire and Begin Receiving My Pension, Can I Still Work?

 However, you may work full-time after retiring and collect a pension if it is with another employer.
 Some employees are offered early retirement incentives by companies looking to downsize, but may still have several years of work left in their careers.
 And no matter how much you earn from another job, your original pension payments are fixed and cannot be lowered.

 If you are collecting Social Security benefits but have not yet reached full retirement age, your benefits may be reduced if you earn more than a certain amount annually.
 But after reaching full retirement age, there is no such limit on earnings.
-The limit was $14,640 in 2012.

 It may also help to consider your pension payment options if you expect to be working after retirement.
 Some companies offer lump-sum pension payments instead of a monthly check, which may be helpful under certain circumstances.
 Otherwise, you will want to calculate your monthly expenditures and figure out your monthly benefit check before deciding whether to work while receiving a pension.